opencourses/new_course_proposals/.github/ISSUE_TEMPLATE/add-the--course-name--course.md

 **Describe the kind of content you'd like to include.**
 A clear and concise description of the type of content you would like to include (with some examples if possible).

+**Is the course compliant with the project [manifesto](https://github.com/opencourses/manifesto)?**
+Is the course usable in terms of a learn-by-doing course, mainly composed by exercises.
+Please, describe.

 **Will you be a contributor for this course?**
 Describe the kind of contribution you can give to this course or if it is necessary to find other contributors.